Key takeaways

 It tells you something about why you're sitting down to work today.
 It tells anyone who sees your video call background something about the standards you operate to.
 It's a consistent environmental signal in the room where consistent environmental signals matter most.
 For everything you need to know about building that room, size, placement, what to avoid, the home office wall art guide covers it all.

+Yes, with a long history.
 Money wall art didn't begin with Monopoly bills or street art.
 Currency and wealth imagery have been subjects of serious fine art for centuries.
 From the Dutch Golden Age paintings that celebrated merchant prosperity to Andy Warhol's dollar sign prints, artists have long understood that money carries cultural meaning that transcends its face value.
 It represents power, ambition, security, and the possibility of transformation.

 Behavioral economists have documented extensively how financial imagery functions as a motivational cue.
 The mere presence of money-related symbols in an environment activates what researchers call "market pricing" thinking, a mode of cognition associated with goal-setting, performance measurement, and long-term planning.
 This is exactly the cognitive state you want in a home office where financial goals are being built.